On things that make noise

 I have several other pairs as well.
-A large pair of cymbals that are based on the size musicians use that can feel like you are wearing dinner plates when you first put them on.
+Including a large pair of cymbals that are based on the size musicians use that can feel like you are wearing dinner plates when you first put them on.
 Two sets of Turkish style zills (one medium sized, one small), and a delicate sounding medium-small pair of cymbals that are perfect for enclosed spaces where you want to tinker not clatter.

 There’s so much more we could talk about with finger cymbals.
 Keep an eye out for more, including a history lesson and working out what to play.
 Until next week, keep sparkly.